St Paul's College, University of Sydney: Controversy

 In June 2012, an article in a local Australian newspaper critical of an event with the theme "End of the British Raj".
 College students adopted a dress code of "white tie or colonial uniform", and were served by the usual college catering staff, many of Indian and south Asian descent, dressed in colourful traditional cultural garments.
 On 6 June 2012, the University Student Representative Council passed a motion condemning the themed party by writing a letter to the College's spokesman and the Warden asking for an explanation.
 Later, many Indian media groups covered this news with copies of the original Sydney Morning Herald article.

 Allegations of sexism surfaced in 2017 following a post on the College's Facebook page which compared women to "harpooned whales".
 The College declined to participate in a university-wide review into culture led by Elizabeth Broderick, instead planning to undertake their own externally managed review.
 Michael Spence, the vice-chancellor of the University of Sydney, raised concerns regarding the "deep contempt for women" and the "cultural problems" at the College.
 In June 2017, Ivan Head, the Warden of the College, who had been in the role for 22 years, retired amid concerns regarding his leadership.
 Following Broderick's review into college culture at the University of Sydney's colleges, St Paul's released a response in which it indicated it would address all recommendations.

+In 2024, the college expelled 6 students and suspended an additional 21 due to their involvement in the alleged abuse of another student either as bystanders or perpetrators.
+Following the incident, the college committed to an investigation of the incident as well as reviewing training programs provided to new students, steps that were supported by the University of Sydney in a statement about the incident.